-The acceptance of the country procurement systems in IDB financed projects is defined in document Guide for the Acceptance of the Use of Country Procurement Systems.
+The acceptance of the country procurement systems in IDB financed projects is defined in the following documents: Strategy for Strengthening the Use of Country Systems and Guide for the Acceptance of the Use of Country Systems

 This document defines the IDB governing policies and procedures that are applicable for the procurement of goods, works and services different than consulting services for loans and technical assistance operations.
 The operations are ruled by the current version at the time of approval.
 See versions below.